robertoooo/synapse_dbt/readme.md

 # Azure Synapse
 ## Getting Started
-1. Download the synapse_workspace branch (including the ARM templates) and import it to your own Synapse workspace.
+1. Fork the repository so that you can connect your own Synaps instance to your own git repostitory. https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control
 2. Setup is the data lake linked service to your own data lake inside azure.
 Go to Manage -> Linked Services --> AzureDataLakeStorage
 ![image](https://user-images.githubusercontent.com/16771332/147113976-1d6e603e-41c2-4256-af0c-8759e5074d76.png)